-73. (1) The Highway Authority may at any time by notice restrict or prohibit the use of any road or any part of any road by pedestrians, vehicles or by vehicles of any particular class or description where, owing to the likelihood of danger to the public, it appears necessary that such restriction or prohibition should come into force without delay.
-Such restriction or prohibition shall not initially exceed 7 days and thereafter shall be reviewed every 7 days as to the need for the ongoing restriction or prohibition.

-(2) (a) So long as any restriction or prohibition under subsection (1) is in force, a notice must be kept posted in a conspicuous manner at each end of the part of the road to which the notice relates, and at the points at which it will be necessary for pedestrians or vehicles to diverge from the road.
+- 70. (1) The Highway Authority may at any time by notice restrict or prohibit the use of any road or any part of any road by pedestrians, vehicles or vehicles of any particular class or description if, owing to the likelihood of danger to the public, it appears necessary that such restriction or prohibition should come into force without delay.
+Such restriction or prohibition must not initially exceed 7 days and thereafter must be reviewed every 7 days as to the need for the ongoing restriction or prohibition. - (2) (a) So long as any restriction or prohibition under subsection (1) is in force, a notice must be kept posted in a conspicuous manner at each end of the part of the road to which the notice relates, and at the points at which it will be necessary for pedestrians or vehicles to diverge from the road. - (b) A person who uses or permits the use of a vehicle or uses the highway in contravention of any restriction or prohibition imposed under this section commits an offence.